heineman/IntroductionAlgorithmsDataStructures/README.md

 32768	515.122	634.220	291.985	605.307	405.287	603.555
 ```

-The above table compares the construction time of AVL Binary Trees and
+The second table compares the construction time of AVL Binary Trees and
 SkipList structures for N random integers.